chentoast/marks.nvim/README.md

 marks.nvim defines the following highlight groups:

-`MarksSignHL` The highlight group for displayed mark signs.
+`MarkSignHL` The highlight group for displayed mark signs.

 `MarkNumSignHL` The highlight group for the number line in a signcolumn.